Fertilizer need = Crop need – Available soil nutrient content +/- Adjustments

 Soil Analysis Conversion

 Soil test laboratories report nutrients in parts per million (ppm) or pounds per acre (lb/acre).
-Determining N application rates requires ppm results to be converted to lb/acre, if the lab does not report nitrate-N in lb/acre (see Calculation Box 1).
+Determining N application rates requires the conversion of ppm to lb/acre if the lab does not report nitrate-N in lb/acre (Calculation Box 1).

-Calculation Box 1.
-Soil analysis conversion (ppm to lb/acre)
+CALCULATION BOX 1.
+Soil analysis conversion (ppm to lb/acre and lb/1000 ft2)

 0-6 in 8 ppm